Ethos, Pathos, Logos: What Are They and How to Use Them

 Of the modes of persuasion furnished by the spoken word there are three kinds.
 The first kind depends on the personal character of the speaker; the second on putting the audience into a certain frame of mind; the third on the proof, provided by the words of the speech itself.

 Ethos is when a speaker or writer appeals to their authority as a means of persuasion.
 They use words to convince the audience of their reputation, virtue, intelligence, or even their professional qualifications.
 This way, the audience is more inclined to believe in the argument presented.
 Of course, in order to be effective, the speaker or writer doesn’t necessarily have to have these virtues, just appear to.
+This is something that can be deployed verbally or through writing, including content writing.

 Pathos is the act of evoking emotions in the audience or readers in order to persuade.
 The speaker or writer uses words to manipulate people into feeling empathy, desire, anger, joy—virtually any emotion.
 To do so, they need to understand who they’re talking to and the greater societal context quite well.

 Logos is the act of appealing to the logic of the audience or readers.
 Here, the speaker’s or writer’s effort is focused on the rational validity of the argument proposed.
 Usually, this comes together with the use of facts, data, statistics and other logical demonstrations.
 As with ethos, logos doesn’t necessarily have to be logically sound to be effective, but it does have to appear to be.
+This is also what makes it an essential part of any type of marketing.

 A good and memorable speech will utilize all of them together.
 For instance, a politician may establish rapport by mentioning her up-by-the-bootstraps childhood (ethos), speak about the unifying power of the country’s citizens (pathos), and then go on to explain how her election will bring about these ideals in practicality (logos).
+It's also not uncommon to see all three used in the same motivational quote, for example.

 “Ethos”: Definition and examples